relandpigte/AC/deploy/README.md

 # MedFX #

-This script is used to provision all infrastructure for MedFX into the MedFX AWS Account
+This script is used to provision all infrastructure for Academically into the Academically AWS Account

 # History #
-30/07/2019  - RL - Initial version of script
+20/08/2020  - RL - Initial version of script

 ## Methodology ##
 This repo is made up of a number of Ansible Playbooks.
 It is recommned to run the master playbook site.yml, this will call the infrastructure and selenium playbooks.